mewtlu/MerchBuddy/README.md

 ### To-Do:

-  * Add a synonym suggester, possibly using the Big Huge Labs Big Huge Thesaurus API (http://words.bighugelabs.com/api.php).
+  * Add a synonym suggester, possibly using the Big Huge Labs Big Huge Thesaurus API (http://words.bighugelabs.com/api.php) and the jQueryUI Autocomplete Function (https://jqueryui.com/autocomplete/).
   * Ability to set default colours and fit types, which are then automatically selected.
   * Ability to set default values for "Brand name", "Title of product", "List Price", both "Key product features" inputs, and "Product description".
   * Improve menu